 In the seventh decade of its existence the structure of LIYSF and its participation is constantly evolving.
 Former participants have been used to staff the meeting for over thirty five years and several former participants now act as lecturers and provide programme input.
 Those selected are frequently winners of national and international competitions, science fairs etc. The calibre of the participants is extremely high, the academic level being that of entrance to a university.

 As a result of this LIYSF has attracted the interest and support of many leading figures in the world of science and politics.
-An Honorary President assists as a consultative council and currently the President is Professor Richard O’Kennedy of Dublin City University.
-His predecessors include no less than four Nobel Laureates, (Sir John Cockroft, Sir Lawrence Bragg, Sir Joseph Rotblat and Lord Porter.)
-Many leading figures in British political life have addressed LIYSF including Neil Kinnock (currently a Commissioner of the European Union) and Margaret Thatcher, the former Prime Minister, who paid two visits to the Science Forum.
+An Honorary President assists as a consultative council and currently the President is Professor Clare Elwell of University College London (UCL).
+Her predecessors include no less than four Nobel Laureates, (Sir John Cockroft, Sir Lawrence Bragg, Sir Joseph Rotblat and Lord Porter).
+Our current Science Patron and also former LIYSF President is Professor Richard O'Kennedy.
+Many leading figures in British political life have addressed LIYSF including Neil Kinnock and Margaret Thatcher, the former Prime Minister, who paid two visits to the Science Forum.
+LIYSF is also priveleged in recent years to have been awarded UNESCO Patronage.

-Recent speakers include Professor Hayat Sindi (UNESCO Goodwill Ambassador), Dr Rolf Landua (CERN), Professor Mark McCaughrean C(European Space Agency), Professor Ada Yonath (Nobel Prize Winner), Professor Dame Carol Robinson, Professor Lesley Yellowlees, Professor Monica Grady, Professor Sir Roy Anderson (Professor of Infectious Disease Epidemiology and former Rector of Imperial College London), Professor Lord Browne of Madingley (President of the Royal Academy of Engineering and was group Chief Executive of BP), Professor Lord Robert Winston (Emeritus Professor of Fertility Studies, Imperial College), Professor John Ellis (CERN Theorist and Clerk Maxwell Professor, Kings College London) and Professor Steve Cowley (Director of Culham and Chief Executive Officer of the United Kingdom Atomic Energy Authority) to name a few.
+Recent speakers include Professor Hayat Sindi (UNESCO Goodwill Ambassador), Dr Rolf Landua (CERN), Professor Mark McCaughrean (European Space Agency), Professor Ada Yonath (Nobel Prize Winner), Professor Dame Carol Robinson, Professor Lesley Yellowlees, Professor Monica Grady, Professor Sir Roy Anderson (Professor of Infectious Disease Epidemiology and former Rector of Imperial College London), Professor Lord Browne of Madingley (President of the Royal Academy of Engineering and former Chief Executive of BP), Professor Lord Robert Winston (Emeritus Professor of Fertility Studies, Imperial College London), Professor John Ellis (CERN Theorist) and Professor Steve Cowley (Director of Culham and Chief Executive Officer of the United Kingdom Atomic Energy Authority) to name a few.